Azure-Samples/active-directory-dotnet-native-desktop/README.md

 1. Navigate to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the TodoListService application.
 3. On the applications tab, select the TodoListService application.
-4. From the Settings -> Properties and Settings -> Reply URLs menus, update the Sign-On URL and Reply URL fields to the address of your service, for example https://todolistservice-skwantoso.azurewebsites.net.
+4. From the Settings -> Properties and Settings -> Reply URLs menus, update the Sign-On URL, and Reply URL fields to the address of your service, for example https://todolistservice-skwantoso.azurewebsites.net.
 Save the configuration.

 ### Update the TodoListClient to call the TodoListService Running in Azure Web Sites

 1. In Visual Studio, go to the TodoListClient project.
 2. Open `app.config`.
-Only one change is needed - update the `todo:TodoListBaseAddress` key value to be the address of the website you published, e.g. https://todolistservice-skwantoso.azurewebsites.net.
+Only one change is needed - update the `todo:TodoListBaseAddress` key value to be the address of the website you published, for example, https://todolistservice-skwantoso.azurewebsites.net.
 3. Run the client!
-If you are trying multiple different client types (e.g. .Net, Windows Store, Android, iOS) you can have them all call this one published web API.
+If you are trying multiple different client types (for example, .Net, Windows Store, Android, iOS) you can have them all call this one published web API.

 NOTE: Remember, the To Do list is stored in memory in this TodoListService sample.
 Azure Web Sites will spin down your web site if it is inactive, and your To Do list will get emptied.
 Also, if you increase the instance count of the web site, requests will be distributed among the instances and the To Do will not be the same on each instance.